Linstancy/Traffic-Sign-Classifier/README.md

 | 0.0000     		| No passing for vehicles over 3.5 metric tons   									|
 | 0.0000				| No passing											|

-For the fourth image, the top five soft max probabilities were
+For the "Go straight or right" image, the top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|